 Can I travel from England to Scotland?

-Unlike England, when Scotland lifts its ‘stay-at-home’ order, it will re-enter a tiered system, with each area placed into a certain level depending on factors including local infection rates.
-The level an area is in will determine if you can travel in and out of it, book an overnight stay there or visit from outside of Scotland.
+Unlike England, Scotland will re-enter a tiered system, with each area placed into a certain level depending on factors including local infection rates.
+The level an area is in will determine what visitors will be able to do in that area and which businesses will be able to open.

 Can I go on holiday within Scotland?

-In Scotland, the reopening date to put in your diary is April 26.
-This is the day when most businesses will be able to throw open their doors and people can travel around mainland Scotland again.
+In Scotland, the reopening date to put in your diary is April 16.
+This is the day when people will be able to travel freely around mainland Scotland again.
 Decisions about Scottish islands are yet to be made.